ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Policy Registry

 This specification establishes the "ACE Groupcomm Policy" IANA Registry.
 The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this Registry are:

 * Name: The name of the group communication policy.

 * CBOR label: The value to be used to identify this group communication policy.
 Key map labels MUST be unique.
 The label can be a positive integer, a negative integer or a string.
 Integer values between 0 and 255 and strings of length 1 are designated as Standards Track Document required.
 Integer values from 256 to 65535 and strings of length 2 are designated as Specification Required.
-Integer values of greater than 65535 and strings of length greater than 2 are designated as expert review.
+Integer values greater than 65535 and strings of length greater than 2 are designated as expert review.
 Integer values less than -65536 are marked as private use.

 * CBOR type: the CBOR type used to encode the value of this group communication policy.